-Lectio divina (LEK-si-oh dih-VEE-nuh) is relaxed, attentive Bible reading that lets God speak to your heart and illuminate of your mind.
+Lectio divina (LEK-si-oh dih-VEE-nuh) is relaxed, attentive Bible reading that lets God speak to your heart and illuminate your mind.
 It’s about what God does.
 Lectio divina was mentioned twice in the website’s first post: Contemplative Life for all Christians (Contemplative Life Defined).

 Lectio divina is not reading for intellectual knowledge or analysis of the text.
 Using a Bible without verse numbering, footnotes, headings or cross references helps avoid distractions when doing lectio divina.
-A large print version (if in paper rather than electronic) is also better.
+A large print version (if in paper rather than electronic) is helpful.
 One of the benefits of electronic versions of the Bible is being able to adjust many parts of the display including font, background color, and spacing to make reading more comfortable.

 Direct Method.
 This is the easiest and most direct method and consists of (a) slow, restful reading of the Bible until (b) God’s illumination and (c) then stopping to contemplate and rest in that illumination to give it time to reorder your heart and mind.

 The last part of the process consists of time in stillness immediately after reading and in keeping that illumination in mind sometimes for an extended period of time, days or weeks during which you stop doing lectio divina.
 Sometimes in that time after illumination there is a reordering of the heart and mind by God.
 The direct method is a unified process dependent on the Holy Spirit rather than a step-by-step process dependent on the reader’s action following steps.

 What’s the illumination during reading?
 You will know it when it happens.
 What is the reordering that happens later?
 You will feel the reordering of your heart and mind.

 Many people are taught the four-step method of: